adarshmalapaka/ground-plane-segmentation/README.md

 Implementation of detecting the drivable path in the ground plane for a mobile robot in an indoor environment using Semantic Segmentation (U-Net) on a custom collected dataset on the campus of the University of Maryland, College Park.

 ## Team Members:
 * Adarsh Malapaka (amalapak@terpmail.umd.edu)
 * Kumara Ritvik Oruganti (okritvik@terpmail.umd.edu)
 * Sai Sandeep Adapa (sadapa@umd.edu)
 * Sparsh Bhogavilli (sbhogavi@umd.edu)
 * Venkata Sai Ram Polina (sairamp@umd.edu)

+#### Note:
+Please contact any one of the team members (listed above) to gain access to the dataset, if you're interested!

 ## Pipeline:
 <p align="center">